gbinal/p-o-d.github.com/schema.md

 To that end, our JSON key names are directly drawn from [DCAT](http://www.w3.org/TR/vocab-dcat/), with one exception.

 We added the new **accessLevel** field to help easily sort datasets into our three existing categories: public, restricted, and private.
-The addition of this field means an agency can run a simple filter against its enterprise data catalog to generate a public-facing list of datasets that are, or could one day be, made available publicly (or in the case of restricted data, that is made available under certain conditions).
-This also enables anyone to generate a list of datasets that *could* be made available that have not yet been released by filtering **accessLevel** to *public* and **download** to *blank*.
+This field means an agency can run a basic filter against its enterprise data catalog to generate a public-facing list of datasets that are, or *could one day be*, made publicly available (or, in the case of restricted data, available under certain conditions).
+This field also makes it easy for anyone to generate a list of datasets that *could* be made available but have not yet been released by filtering **accessLevel** to *public* and **download** to *blank*.

 Additional Information
 ----------------------